top of page

 Call for Jurors

-The Tamarack Arts Association is also seeking jurors from Northern Ontario to assess applications for the 2025 Artists-in-Residence Program.
+Tamarack is also seeking jurors from Northern Ontario to assess applications for the 2026 Artists-in-Residence Program.

 • Are professional artists currently living in Northern Ontario